DevMountain/Task-CoreData/README.md

 ## Black Diamonds
 * Add the ability to delete tasks
-* Add the tasks due date to your custom cell, and use a `dateFormatter` to make the date readable.
+* Add the task's due date to your custom cell, and use a `dateFormatter` to make the date readable.
 * Add support for projects (task parent object), or tags (task child object) to categorize your tasks
 * Add support for due date notifications scheduled to fire when the task is due
 * Add a segmented control as the title view that toggles whether the table view should display complete or incomplete tasks